-On 26 February, the United Nations and the Governments of Sweden and Switzerland will convene the third High-Level Pledging Event for the Humanitarian Crisis in Yemen.
-The event will aim to garner support for the humanitarian response in Yemen and alleviate the suffering of the Yemeni people.
+On 26 February, the United Nations and the Governments of Sweden and Switzerland convened the third High-Level Pledging Event for the Humanitarian Crisis in Yemen.
+The event aimed to garner support for the humanitarian response in Yemen and alleviate the suffering of the Yemeni people.

 Years of conflict, economic decline and institutional collapse have devastated Yemen.
 The human impact of the conflict can hardly be overstated.
 24 million people – close to 80 per cent of the population ––need assistance and protection.
 Famine is threatening hundreds of thousands of lives and humanitarian aid is increasingly becoming the only lifeline for millions of Yemenis.